nhsbsa/immigration-hs/docs/documentation/make-first-prototype/show-users-answers.md

 - closing all browser windows and [opening a new incognito window](https://support.google.com/chrome/answer/95464)
 - selecting the **Clear data** link at the bottom of the prototype

-Check you’ve cleared the data by returning to a previously-loaded page and making sure the data is gone.
+Check you've cleared the data by returning to a previously-loaded page and making sure the data is gone.

 ## Showing data